neurobionics/opensourceleg/docs/tutorials/compiled_control.rst

     from opensourceleg.control.compiled_controller import CompiledController

 Then we'll make an instance of the ``CompiledController`` wrapper and have it load our linear algebra library.
+We need to pass it both the name of the library (without an extension) and the directory in which to find the library.
+We also give it the name of our main function as well as any initialization and cleanup functions.

 .. code-block:: python